 - Lubrication type, Lubrication Intervals

 The objective of predictive maintenance of electric motor maintenance is to reduce maintenance costs by detecting problems at an early stage and deal with them.
-Observations of motor temperature, vibrations etc. are only a few examples of data that can help predict when the motor needs to be repaired or replaced.
-Following are some of the tests that provide the necessary data about the state of the motor.

 - Bearing considerations